Welcome to the Team: Women’s swimming - NewsBreak

 Welcome to the Team: Women’s swimming

-First-year members of the Butler women’s swimming team: Sophia Guyer, Avery Piel, Alani Hightower, Gianna Leffler.
-Photos by Bailey Wydra.
+The women’s swimming team competes in a meet in 2019.
+Collegian file photo.
 ‘Welcome to the Team’ is a Q&A series where the Collegian sits down with first-year student-athletes who are entering their first season at Butler University.
 These articles will address why they chose Butler, what they hope to get out of their first season, and some personal tidbits that you won’t find anywhere else.
-The Butler Collegian will bring you these articles in weekly installments.www.chatsports.com
+The Butler Collegian will bring you these articles in weekly installments.thebutlercollegian.com

 Comments / 0